 But, before you even get there, you’ll have to tackle the logistics.

-Whether you’re planning on visiting Niagara for a day, overnight night, or a long weekend, the following information will help you with your planning.
+Whether you’re planning on visiting Niagara for a day, overnight, for a long weekend, or on Niagara Falls tours, the following information will help you with your planning.

 The Logistics of Planning a Trip to Niagara Falls